adityachauhan99/ai-resume-screener/README.md

 - Show skill match count and matched keywords
 - Download results as CSV
 - Bar chart of resume scores
+- Bar chart of percentage of skills matched
 - Extract skills from job description automatically

 ---